Hate speech in Myanmar continues to thrive on Facebook | Technology

 Years later, the lack of moderation caught the attention of the international community.
 In March 2018, United Nations human rights experts investigating attacks against Myanmar's Muslim Rohingya minority said Facebook had played a role in spreading hate speech.

-Internal Facebook documents show that while the company did step up efforts to combat hate speech, the tools and strategies to do so never came to full fruition, and individuals within the company repeatedly sounded the alarm.
-In one May 2020 document, an employee said a hate speech text classifier that was available wasn't being used or maintained.
-Another document from a month later said there were "significant gaps" in misinformation detection in Myanmar.
+Information in internal Facebook documents show that while the company did step up efforts to combat hate speech in the country, the tools and strategies to do so never came to full fruition, and individuals within the company repeatedly sounded the alarm.
+In one document from May 2020, an employee said a hate speech text classifier that was available wasn't being used or maintained.
+Another document from a month later said there were “significant gaps” in misinformation detection in Myanmar.

 “Facebook took symbolic actions I think were designed to mollify policymakers that something was being done and didn't need to look much deeper,” said Ronan Lee, a visiting scholar at Queen Mary University of London's International State Crime Initiative.

-In an emailed statement to the AP, Rafael Frankel's, Facebook's director of policy for APAC Emerging Countries, said the platform "has built a dedicated team of over 100 Burmese speakers," but declined to state exactly how many were employed.
+In an emailed statement to the AP, Rafael Frankel's, Facebook's director of policy for APAC Emerging Countries, said the platform “has built a dedicated team of over 100 Burmese speakers.”
+He declined to state exactly how many were employed.
 Online marketing company NapoleonCat estimates there are about 28.7 million Facebook users in Myanmar.

-During her testimony to the European Union Parliament on Nov.
-8, Haugen, the whistleblower, criticized Facebook for a lack of investment in third-party fact-checking and relying instead on automatic systems to detect harmful content.
+During her testimony to the European Union Parliament on November 8, Haugen, the whistleblower, criticized Facebook for a lack of investment in third-party fact-checking, and relying instead on automatic systems to detect harmful content.

 “If you focus on these automatic systems, they will not work for the most ethnically diverse places in the world, with linguistically diverse places in the world, which are often the most fragile,” she said while referring to Myanmar.